-See brief list of some of the Historical Black Inventors holding patents, listed by name, patent date and invention with in-depth biographical and technical information on many black inventors and the inventions.
+See brief list of some of the Historical Black Inventors holding patents, listed by name, patent date and invention with brief biographical and technical information.

 His inventive spirit would lead him to be called the First African American Inventor”, Banneker invented the first Farmers’ Almanac.